-For an employer to claim the Disability Australian Apprentice Wage Support payment, Form 1288 must be approved.
+For an employer to claim the Disability Australian Apprentice Wage Support payment, the Apprenticeships Data Management System Application Form must be approved.

 Where the Training Contract has not yet been approved by the State Training Authority, payments may only be made for up to three months from the date of commencement or recommencement pending approval of the Training Contract from the State Training Authority.